durr1602/gyoza/docs/source/configuration.rst

     By default, an email will be sent every time a job fails.
 This is useful to catch ``TIMEOUT`` and ``MEM_OUT`` errors, but we recommend automatically redirecting emails to prevent inbox overflow.

+More details on execution profiles can be found :ref:`here <run-pipeline>`